 We are sometimes asked about controlling mold without using products containing toxic chemicals.
 Many homeowners are becoming more and more health-conscious.
-There are times when they want to remove household mold in order to prevent potentially serious health problems are sometimes also concerned about the potential health risks of the toxic chemicals that can be used to clean up mold.
-Some homeowners are also concerned about the impact of toxic chemicals on the environment and want to know about eco-friendly mold removal techniques.
+There are times when they want to remove household mold in order to prevent potentially serious health problems and at the same time are also concerned about the potential health risks that may be caused by adding toxic chemicals to their indoor environment.
+They want to know about eco-friendly, or green, mold removal techniques.

 The first step to controlling mold without toxic chemicals is actually prevention.
-Preventing mold from developing in the first place is usually easier than cleaning it up once it does begin to grow.
+Preventing mold from developing is usually easier then cleaning it up once it does begin to grow.
 There are many safe, effective, and eco-friendly things you can do to prevent mold in your home.

 To help prevent the growth of mold:

 Of course, sometimes mold develops despite your best efforts at prevention.
 If in fact, mold does develop, there are many eco-friendly ways to deal with the removal and cleanup using non-toxic chemicals.

-If you need help cleaning up mold, or aren’t sure about the best way to control mold without the use of toxic chemicals, we recommend consulting with a mold remediation professional.
+If you need assistance in dealing with mold, or aren’t sure about the best way to control mold without the use of toxic chemicals, we recommend consulting with a mold remediation professional.
 Some professionals may be more knowledgeable then others about eco-friendly mold removal techniques, so ask about that when scheduling an appointment.
 Many mold remediation professionals offer free consultations, so you can get some expert advice at no cost to you.
 To find qualified professionals in your area, just follow the link.